WordPress/book/Content/Part 4/28-happy-cog-redesign.md

 ## 28. Happy Cog Redesign

 Shuttle had failed and WordPress' admin needed a redesign.
-The project went to [design studio Happy Cog](http://lists.wordpress.org/pipermail/wp-hackers/2007-November/016123.html).
+Matt went to [design studio Happy Cog](http://lists.wordpress.org/pipermail/wp-hackers/2007-November/016123.html).
 Jeffrey Zeldman, Happy Cog founder, led the project with WordPress's logo designer Jason Santa Maria, and UX designer Liz Danzico.

 Whereas Shuttle focused on aesthetics, Happy Cog identified and corrected information architecture problems, and updated and improved WordPress' look and feel.
 Despite the project's user-first ethos, the admin screens had become cluttered over time, as new features were added in a relatively haphazard way.
 The change between WordPress 1.5 and WordPress 2.3 shows the features stuffed into the Pods Shuttle had introduced.